sammancoaching/website/_learning_hours/testable_design/law_of_demeter.md

 ---
 theme: testable_design
 name: identify_and_resolve_law_of_demeter_violations
-title: Identify and resolve Law of Demeter Violations
+title: Identify and Resolve Law of Demeter Violations
 kata: fantasy_battle
 difficulty: 3
 author: gregorriegler
 ---

-# Law of Demeter
+# Identify and Resolve Law of Demeter Violations

 The "Principle of Least Knowledge" is not a law, but rather a principle closely related to "Tell, Don't Ask".
 It advises against unnecessary communication with unfamiliar entities to avoid excessive coupling.